alexmondaini/Genomics_in_Container/README.md

     vim parse_vcf.py

-### In brief parse_vcf will generate a dictionary in python of keys coming from the info field for the regions of insterest and, will then from this dictionart create a dataframe of counts of each type of variant
+### In brief parse_vcf will generate a dictionary in python of keys coming from the info field for the regions of insterest and, will then from this dictionary create a dataframe of counts of each type of variant

 ### Finally for question 3 the same logic applies and parse_vcf.py is reusable since the code is flexible enough to adapt to minor changes between the different files, therefore to generate results for question 3 simply use the following command: